-Abhas Gupta joined Mohr Davidow in 2011 and focuses on analytics-driven companies, particularly those in retail, financial services, and healthcare.
-A previous entrepreneur with a background in computer science, strategy consulting, and medicine, Abhas embraces vertically-oriented analytics opportunities at the intersection of critical business functions and actionability.
+Abhas Gupta joined Mohr Davidow in 2011 and focuses on analytics-driven companies, particularly those in financial services, retail, ad-tech, and healthcare.
+A previous entrepreneur with a background in computer science and strategy consulting, Abhas embraces vertically-oriented analytics opportunities at the intersection of critical business functions and actionability.
 His other interests include distributed workforces, automation, digital health, and edtech.

-Abhas works closely with Mohr Davidow portfolio companies—AirPR, Corventis, HealthTap, Retention Science, Storefront, Tuition.io, among others—as well as mentors entrepreneurs at the healthcare seed-accelerator Rock Health.
-He frequently judges startup competitions, advises on health policy issues, and lectures on diverse topics from technology disruption to career planning.
-Abhas is currently teaching the Lean Launchpad for Life Sciences and Healthcare course with Steve Blank at UCSF.
+Abhas works closely with Mohr Davidow portfolio companies—AirPR, BuildDirect, Corventis, among others.
+He frequently judges startup competitions and lectures on diverse topics from entrepreneurship to technology trends.
+Abhas recently taught the Lean Launchpad course at UCSF with Steve Blank.

 Founded in 1983, Mohr Davidow Ventures has more than $2B under management.
 The firm is currently investing out of Fund IX, which is a $670M fund.
 MDV invests mainly in Series A and B rounds, and in seed and momentum rounds on a selective basis.

 Facts & Stats

 - Abhas received an M.D. from the Mount Sinai School of Medicine where he also completed the Ph.D. core curriculum; he holds a B.S. with Honors in Computational Biology from Brown University

 - His passion for technology began early: Abhas wrote his first computer program at age five on the Commodore Plus/4 and can still be heard waxing nostalgically about QBASIC and BBSes

 - Abhas is an avid early-adopter and has an HD-DVD player to prove it